Erfre/ProductivityVille/README.md

 ### History/Vision

-I was going to build a pomodoro application since I started reading up on the pomodoro technique and thought it would be a good exercise to
+I built a pomodoro application since I started reading up on the pomodoro technique and thought it would be a good exercise for my coding skills.
+I wanted this game to be like farmville but instead of farming crops you farmed pomodoro's to build stuff in the game.

 ## Built With